Istanbul to Cappadocia: How to Travel

 Istanbul to Cappadocia by car

-If you are thinking of doing a Turkish road trip, going from Istanbul to Cappadocia by car is going to take around 8 and a half hours.
-The price of car rental may vary, but for the fuel cost alone could set you back around USD 85 to USD 125.
+If you are thinking of making a Turkish road trip, going from Istanbul to Cappadocia by car is going to take around 8 and a half hours.
+The price of car rental may vary, but the fuel cost alone could set you back around USD 85 to USD 125.

 Pro tips: